SuecoAlto/LoginSignupPage/README.md

 * **User Registration**: New users can sign up with a name, email, phone number, and password, with backend validation.
 * **Secure User Login**: Registered users can log in, with password verification handled by `bcrypt.js`.
+* **Password Reset Flow**: A complete, secure flow for users who have forgotten their password.
+It involves generating a unique, single-use, time-limited token and sending an email with reset instructions via Nodemailer.
 * **Stateless Authentication**: The application uses JWTs stored in secure, `httpOnly` session cookies, a modern approach that protects against XSS attacks.
 * **Protected Routes**: The application features a `protect` middleware on the backend to secure specific endpoints, ensuring they are only accessible to authenticated users.
 * **Global State Management**: React Context provides a global state for the user, ensuring the UI instantly reacts to login and logout events without needing a page refresh.